There are seven steps for taking a train in China:

 For trains with the e-ticket service, please read your confirmation voucher carefully for the details - the train station, date, and departure time.

-Please arrive at the station in plenty of time ahead of departure.
-We recommend arriving at the station at least 1½ hours in advance for the security check and to queue to board the train.
+To ensure a smooth departure, it is advisable to arrive at the station well in advance of your scheduled train departure.
+We recommend arriving at least 1½ hours ahead of time to accommodate the security check process and allow sufficient time for queuing to board the train.

 If you take a taxi to a train station, you can just show your ticket/confirmation voucher to the driver and give him this Chinese phrase printed on a piece of card.